Skeleton550/DargonsAndDungins/source/content/Vecna Eve of Ruin/Public/Characters/Wizards Three/Alustriel Silverhand.md

 aliases:
   - Alustriel
 ---
 Alustriel is a chirpy woman and one of the chosen of Mystra, the goddess of magic.
 She welcomed the players graciously into her sanctum and asked them about [[Vecna]].
-She tried to cast a Wish spell to stop Vecna but it failed, so [[Mordenkainen]] proposed his alternative
+She tried to cast a Wish spell to stop Vecna but it failed, so [[Mordenkainen]] proposed his alternative plan about the [[Rod of Seven Parts]] and the Chime of Exile.